luizhpscheffer/luizhpscheffer/README.md

 ## Hi there 👋

-I’m currently learning python and javascript \n
+I’m currently learning python and javascript
-I’m looking for help with everything about coding \n Not working in anything by now